 Since you’re going to spend a ton of time in coffee shops anyway, why not advertise your services for free?

-“If you’re going to events where everyone else is just like you, your odds of meeting quality leads is slim to none.
+“If you’re going to events where everyone else is just like you, your odds of meeting quality leads are slim to none.

 Tristan Roberts, Lake Tahoe Realtor

-“Too many people believe that the time has passed to successfully rank organically on Google.
-Specifically targeting ranking opinion articles for individual property addresses and then providing “the rest of the story” so the potential buyers can read your opinions of the property’s strengths and weaknesses.
+“Too many people believe that the time has passed to rank organically on Google successfully—specifically targeting ranking opinion articles for individual property addresses and then providing ‘the rest of the story’ so the potential buyers can read your opinions of the property’s strengths and weaknesses.
 This works extremely well with very high-end or historic properties.
 The buyer gets to hear your tone and gets a feel for your personality as well as some honest insight about the property they’re considering buying.”

 Cynthia Emerling, Associate Broker, Finger Lakes Premier Properties

-“You can become members of the town and county Chambers that your office is in, as well as nearby areas or counties that you serve or have offices in.
-Similarly, you can look into becoming a member of a Destination Marketing Organization (DMO) or Convention & Visitors Bureau (CVB).
+“You can become members of the town and county chambers that your office is in, as well as nearby areas or counties that you serve or have offices in.
+Similarly, you can look into becoming a member of a destination marketing organization (DMO) or convention and visitors bureau (CVB).
 Sometimes these are the same as the Chamber and other times they are a separate entity.”